Tw1ddle/Rectangle-Bin-Packing-Demo/README.md

 haxelib install bin-packing
 ```

-Build the app and repeatedly tap the buttons at the bottom of the "Game Substate" to test the packing algorithms.
-Rectangles are numbered, and flipped rectangles are marked with "F".
+Build the app and repeatedly tap the buttons at the bottom of the screen to test the packing algorithms.
+Rectangles are numbered as they are added, and flipped rectangles are marked with "F".
 Tap the test button to run a battery of tests.

 ### Screenshots ###